 Why don’t you brush the oil on the potato before baking it?

-Like the foil, the oil acts as a barrier and the steam isn’t released the same.
-By adding the oil after the potato is cooked and baking it for 10 more minutes you end up with the most delicious skin that is crisp but not burnt.
-Don’t use butter here though, the water in the butter makes the skin get soggy instead of crisp and butter burns a lot easier at a high temperature.
+Just like foil, oil acts as a barrier and the steam won’t be able to release the same.
+By adding the oil after the potato is cooked, and then baking it for 10 more minutes, you end up with the most delicious skin that is crisp but not burnt.
+I also recommend not using butter because the water in butter makes the skin soggy instead of crisp, and butter burns easier at high temperatures.

 What if I want to bake my potatoes with another dish?

-Great question!
-I often do just this.
-I’ll make a pan of my favorite chicken leg recipe and bake the potatoes along side it.
-Bake until the potato is 205-212 degrees on the insides, then add your oil and bake 10 more minutes.
-You can easily check the potato (and the chicken) with a cheap instant-read thermometer.
+Such a great question!
+I do this all the time.
+I’ll often make a pan of my favorite chicken leg recipe and bake the potatoes alongside it.
+Just bake the potatoes until they register between 205 to 212 degrees F. on the inside, add your oil, and bake for 10 more minutes.
+You can easily check the internal temperature with a cheap instant-read thermometer.

-How long to bake a potato?
+How long do you bake a potato?
 What temperature do you bake potatoes at?

-From what temp to bake a potato, to how long to bake a potato, your ultimate guide to making a perfectly baked potato with a fluffy center & crisp skin.
+If you’re wondering how to bake a potato, this post is exactly what you need!
+This is your ultimate guide to making a perfectly baked potato with a fluffy center & a crispy skin.